BaalEvan/ResearchTree/Readme.md

 ![License](https://banners.karel-kroeze.nl/title/License.png)

+Tabbed Version can't be uploaded to Workshop without Permission from BaalEvan AND Fluffy.
+I don't want to create third copy of ResearchTree and split users once again, so Tabbed Version can be downloaded only from this Github and require original ResearchTree

 All original code in this mod is licensed under the [MIT license](https://opensource.org/licenses/MIT).
 Do what you want, but give me credit.
 All original content (e.g. text, imagery, sounds) in this mod is licensed under the [CC-BY-SA 4.0 license](http://creativecommons.org/licenses/by-sa/4.0/).